ayush51/tutorial/tutorial.md

 There are two main ways to set up session continuation:

  - Full session continuation allows the transfer of all data, including (unlike soft session continuation), cookies with a HttpOnly tag.
-This requires a change in the load balance configuration of the host website.
- - Soft session continuation does not require a change in the load balance configuration, but is more limited.
-A Surfly widget needs to be present on all pages you wish to transfer cookies from, and excludes cookies with a HttpOnly tag.
+ - Soft session continuation is more limited, and excludes cookies with a HttpOnly tag.

 <a name="custom_metadata"></a>
 #### Add custom metadata to Queue request